corda/corda/docs/packages.md

 Corda smart contracts are a combination of state held on the distributed ledger, and verification logic which defines which transformations of state are valid.

+# Package net.corda.core.cordapp

+Classes that represent metadata about an app.

 # Package net.corda.core.crypto